 During shooting, the cast and crew had to take a one hour boat ride to the set.
 They decided to leave their equipment overnight, and employed two security guards to watch over it.
 One night, Sir Roger Moore said that two large generators were stolen.
 The guards claimed they saw nothing.

 Adolf Hitler had a gold plated Liliput pistol, a very small semi-automatic pistol, with beautiful engravings.
-Although this golden gun was in a standard caliber, the Liliput was more famous for it's now obsolete 4.25mm Liliput rounds (the smallest mass produced center fire rounds of the age).
-While Q and his staff are checking out Scaramanga's ballistics, they tell Bond that it is a very rare 4.2mm which would be about the size of the little Liliput.
-However, the insert shot of the box of shells given up by the gunsmith in the film were much larger.
+Although this golden gun was in a standard caliber, the Liliput was more famous for its now obsolete 4.25mm Liliput rounds (the smallest mass produced center fire rounds of the age).
+While Q and his staff are checking out Scaramanga's ballistics, they tell Bond that it is a very rare 4.2mm, which would be about the size of the little Liliput.
+However, the insert shot of the box of shells given up by the gunsmith in this movie were much larger.

 Long-time Director of Photography Ted Moore quit halfway through the production, either through illness or disagreements with the producers, depending on who you ask.
 Ernest Day acted as Director of Photography for about a week, before Oswald Morris came on-board.

 In the novel and this movie, Scaramanga (Sir Christopher Lee) has an additional nipple, which can be a real biological occurrence.
 It is known as a supernumerary nipple, but can also be called an accessory nipple, or third nipple.
 The medical name for such can be either polythelia or polymastia.
 In this movie though, it is referred to as a superfluous papilla.
 In Austin Powers in Goldmember (2002), Goldmember (Mike Myers) also had a third nipple.